nzyoni/super-todo/demo-instructions.md

 Refactor the Super-Todo test to use contextual Test-ID enums.

-- Create a shared place to store testids enums
+- Create a shared place to store test-ids enums
+- Use the same enum over e2e and the app
 - Enum members for example:
   ADD_INPUT = 'add-todo-input'
   ADD_BUTTON = 'add-todo-button'